Cheapest Way To Start an LLC (Affordable Business Formation)

 I remember considering Nevada for launching my LLC due to its lower fees, but after some research, I realized my home state was more cost-effective in the long run.

-For instance, the LLC filing fee cost in Kentucky is $45, while in Massachusetts, it's $500.
+For instance, the LLC filing fee cost in Kentucky is $40, while in Massachusetts, it's $500 (or $520 when filed online).
 Hence, it's cost-effective to start an LLC in Kentucky.

 Typically, you must apply for foreign qualifications and engage a statutory agent who lives in that state who'll receive your company's official mail from the state.